madetech/handbook/guides/compensation/expenses.md

 # Expenses

 We trust the team to be able to expense the things they need to perform their job.
-We offer a [company credit card](../../benefits/company_credit_card.md) along with the ability to submit expenses you've incurred by spending your own money on something the company should pay for.
+We offer the ability to submit expenses you've incurred by spending your own money on something the company should pay for.

 ## What can you expense?